 Ecovacs claims the X1 Omni has 5000Pa, making it the “Strongest Suction Power in the Market.”
 5000Pa is a lot, more than twice their previous high-end robot vacuum, the Deebot T8 AIVI.

-We tested both the suction and airflow and agreed that the Deebot X1 Omni does produce a great deal of suction.
-At the time of review, it was almost double the next closest robot vacuum we had ever tested.
+We evaluated both the suction and airflow and agreed that the Deebot X1 Omni does produce a great deal of suction.
+At the time of review, it was almost double the next closest robot vacuum we had ever assessed.

-Airflow was high too.
-The Deebot X1 Omni tied its predecessor, the Deebot T8 AIVI, and was significantly higher than the average of 60 previously-tested robot vacuums.
+Airflow was high, too.
+The Deebot X1 Omni tied its predecessor, the Deebot T8 AIVI, and was significantly higher than the average of 60 previously evaluated robot vacuums.

 Vacuuming carpets and hard floors

-All that power yielded good results in both our crevice pickup test and our carpet deep clean test.
-In that second test specifically, the Deebot X1 Omni performed above average at vacuuming up sand deeply embedded in medium-pile carpet.
+All that power yielded good results in both our crevice pickup and carpet deep clean evaluations.
+In that second assessment specifically, the Deebot X1 Omni performed above average at vacuuming up sand deeply embedded in medium-pile carpet.

-As far as picking up dirt and debris on the surface of carpets and hard floors it was mostly a pro.
+As far as picking up dirt and debris on the surface of carpets and hard floors, it was mostly a pro.
 It had very good pickup on hard floors, even with kitty litter, which is impressive.
-On carpet, the Deebot X1 did well with small, medium, and large-sized debris, which in our case was various sizes of cereal.
-All-in-all however, it did an adequate job as opposed to being exceptional.
+On the carpet, the Deebot X1 did well with small, medium, and large-sized debris, which in our case was various sizes of cereal.
+All in all, it did an adequate job as opposed to being exceptional.

 Mopping

-Unfortunately one of the cons with the Deebot X1 Omni is a big one: its mopping system was not very good in our opinion.
-The mopping system for the X1 is called Ozmo Turbo 2.0.
-The system uses two removable and washable rotating mopping pads.
+Unfortunately, one of the downsides of the Deebot X1 Omni is a significant one: its mopping system was not very effective.
+The mopping system for the X1 is called Ozmo Turbo 2.0, which uses two removable spinning brushes with washable pads attached.

-When the mopping pads are installed, they are automatically recognized by the robot and it cleans hard floors, both vacuuming and mopping them.
-When the mopping pads are attached, it recognizes and avoids carpet and rugs altogether.
+When these brushes are installed, the robot automatically recognizes them and cleans hard floors, both vacuuming and mopping them.
+It also avoids carpets and rugs altogether when the mops are attached.

-As we already mentioned, our experience with this system wasn’t good.
-After testing it in multiple ways with both wet and dry stains, on different surfaces, and with different water levels on the app, the result was that it just didn’t mop very well.
-Dried-on spots that just about every robot vacuum mop we’ve tested can clean were still difficult for the Deebot X1 Omni.
+However, as noted, our experience with this system wasn’t good.
+After evaluating it in multiple ways, including both wet and dry stains, on different surfaces, and with varying water levels on the app, the result was that it didn’t mop very well.
+Dried-on spots that just about every robot vacuum mop we’ve evaluated can clean were still difficult for the Deebot X1 Omni.

-Even after multiple mopping runs on the highest water flow setting dried on stains weren’t cleaned well.
+Even after multiple mopping runs on the highest water flow setting, dried stains weren’t cleaned well.
 This could be because the Deebot X1 Omni that we purchased had an issue.
-We did make sure that it was soaking its mopping pads, and with our infrared camera we could see that it was distributing the water, just not very much.
+But we ensured it was soaking its mopping pads, and with our infrared camera, we could see that it was distributing the water, just not very much.

 Battery

-The Deebot X1 Omni has a large lithium-ion battery to power its vacuuming and mopping capabilities.
-At 5200mAh, it may be the largest capacity battery that they’ll put in a robot vacuum.
-Although that 5200mAh figure is the same as it was in the T8 AIVI, Ecovacs says battery run time for the Deebot X1 Omni on its lowest power setting is 260 minutes, up from 180 minutes with the older model.
+The X1 Omni has a large lithium-ion battery to power its vacuuming and mopping capabilities.
+At 5200mAh, it may be the largest-capacity battery that can be put in a robot vacuum.
+Although that 5200mAh figure is the same as it was in the T8 AIVI, Ecovacs says battery run time for the Deebot X1 Omni is 260 minutes on its lowest power setting, up from 180 minutes with the older model.

-We didn’t run the battery out, but find manufacturer battery estimates are almost always in line with actual performance.
+We didn’t run the battery out, but we find that the manufacturer’s battery estimates are almost always in line with actual performance.

 Ecovacs Deebot X1 Omni features